dymmond/edgy/docs/fields.md

 If you want to customize the entire field (e.g. checks), you have to split the field in 2 parts:

-- one inherits from `edgy.db.fields.base.BaseField` (or one of the derived classes) and provides the missing parts.
-It shall not be used for the Enduser (though possible)
+- One inherits from `edgy.db.fields.base.BaseField` (or one of the derived classes) and provides the missing parts.
+It shall not be used for the Enduser (though possible).
-- one inherits from `edgy.db.fields.field.FieldFactory`.
-Here the _bases attribute is adjusted to point to the Field from the first step
+- One inherits from `edgy.db.fields.field.FieldFactory`.
+Here the _bases attribute is adjusted to point to the Field from the first step.

 Fields have to inherit from `edgy.db.fields.base.BaseField` and to provide following methods to work: